cysouw/diathesis/text/c07_reflexive.md

 ### [ NL ] Accusative reflexive+local preposition {#sec:reflexive-obligatory-local}

-A few verbs with obligatory *sich* additionally need an obligatory local prepositional phrase, like *sich befinden* 'to be located' [@next].
+A few verbs with obligatory *sich* additionally need an obligatory local prepositional phrase, like *sich befinden* 'to be located' [@next a,b].
+A special subset of these verbs typically describe a motion and are consequently combined with a directional location, like *sich begeben* 'make one's way' [@next c,d].
+This difference is syntactically reflected in the case after *Wechselpräpositionen* like *an*.
+Stative verbs like *befinden* have a dative after *an* [@next a], while verbs describing a movement like *begeben* have an accusative case after *an* [@next c].

 ::: ex
 a.
 Das Rathaus befindet sich am Marktplatz.
 b. ^* Das Rathaus befindet sich.
+c.
+Er hat sich an seinen Platz begeben.
+d. ^* Er hat sich begeben.
 :::

 #### Attested verbs {.unnumbered}

-- *aalen, ansiedeln, anstellen, aufhalten (befinden), befinden, begeben, einfressen, einschleichen, ergießen, fläzen, niederlassen, scheren, suhlen, umsehen, verkriechen, verschanzen, zubewegen, zurechtfinden*
+- With stative location: *aalen, ansiedeln, anstellen, aufhalten (befinden), befinden, suhlen, umsehen, verkriechen, verschanzen, zubewegen, zurechtfinden*
+- With directional location: *begeben, einfressen, einschleichen, ergießen, fläzen, niederlassen, scheren, trauen (wagen), zubewegen*

 #### Further examples {.unnumbered}